Facelift in Sarasota

 The deep plane facelift will afford several years of a refreshed look.

 The deep plane facelift, as the name implies, goes deeper.
-It is the most advanced type of facelift that smoothes the face by lifting and tightening the muscles responsible for facial expressions.
-Results from this type of facelift are the most long-lasting.
+It is one of the most advanced facelift techniques and works by lifting and tightening the muscles responsible for facial expressions, repositioning them along with the overlying skin as a single unit.
+Results from this type of facelift tend to be the most natural and the most long-lasting.

 Recovery Timeline for a Facelift

-Your recovery depends on the facelift type you’ll have.
-Anticipate approximately two weeks off from work following the procedure to optimize the comfort of your recovery.
-The worst phase of your post-operative pain will subside after the first few days.
-You may experience bruising or swelling, which goes away in about a week or two.
+Your recovery depends on the facelift type you have.
+Plan for approximately two weeks off from work after the procedure to optimize the comfort of your recovery.
+The most uncomfortable phase of post-operative pain typically subsides after the first few days.
+You may experience bruising or swelling, which generally resolves over about one to two weeks.

 Gauze or a bandage may be wrapped around your head and neck for about a day post-op.
-If your procedure requires stitches or staples, you’ll have them in for 5 to 10 days, after which they’ll be removed.
-Your doctor may leave a drain to remove excess blood and fluid from the treatment areas.
-They will also provide instructions on caring for the drain and monitor and record whatever is drained.
+If your procedure requires stitches or staples, they remain in place for 5 to 10 days, after which they are removed.
+Your doctor may leave a drain to remove excess blood and fluid from the treatment areas, along with instructions on how to care for it.

-Plan to not drive within the first 24 hours after surgery due to general anesthesia.
-You should also not drive within 24 hours of taking a prescription analgesic that may cause drowsiness.
+Plan to avoid driving within the first 24 hours after surgery due to general anesthesia.
+You should also avoid driving within 24 hours of taking a prescription analgesic that may cause drowsiness.

 Soft foods are highly recommended during the first 72 hours after your surgery.
 You may wear make-up after seven days post-op and may return to school or work two weeks after your surgery.
-With a regular or full facelift, however, you may take as long as a month to recover.
+With a regular or full facelift, full recovery may take as long as a month.

 How Much does a Facelift Cost with Dr. Jiles?